RTXteam/RTX/code/reasoningtool/MLDrugRepurposing/README.md

 Download can be found here: https://skr3.nlm.nih.gov/SemMedDB/download/download.html

-Download the PREDICATION table from the above link.
+Download the PREDICATION table from the above link and place it into the data directory.

 # Edit the MLDR.sh file variables